 It gathers historical data about different metrics such as how the different stages of your purchasing funnel are doing, what is the overall conversion rate for your online store, what is the average order value, and so on.
 In this blog, you will learn about the 5 Key Enhanced Ecommerce Reports you need to read for improving your sales.

 Continue reading “5 Enhanced Ecommerce Reports That You Need To Understand Now”

 By default, there are many reports on Google Analytics, but a Custom Report is a report that you create yourself.
 You pick the dimensions (City and Browser, for example) and metrics (Sessions, Pageviews, and Bounce Rate, for example) and decide how they should be displayed.
 The only requirement to create Custom Reports in Google Analytics is you must specify at least one dimension and one metric.
 Here, we will discuss how to create custom reports in Google Analytics.

 Continue reading “How to Create Custom Reports in Google Analytics (Step by Step)”

 Do you want to connect your Google Ads to Google Analytics account?

 Suppose you’re running ads and using Google Analytics to track website traffic and user behavior patterns on your website.
 In that case, keeping these two information-rich platforms apart makes little sense.
 The good news is that you can easily connect these platforms and leverage the collected pool of information about the user journey.

-Continue reading “How To Link Google Ads With Google Analytics Reports”
+Continue reading “How to Link Google Ads to Google Analytics (A Step-by-Step Guide)”

 Do you want to track your Anchor links in Google Analytics and Analytify?
 A lot of one-pager WordPress themes rely on anchor link base tags for navigation.